daneos/sardana-questionnaire/README.md

 * Do you use tab completion?
 * Which Spock syntax features do you use?
 * Are you interested in using Python syntax to run macros?
-* Do you configure experiment using macros or expconf widget?
-* Do you use showscan for viewing scans/liveplotting?
 * Do you use macrodata available in Spock?
 * Do you edit macros using Spock features (edmac, etc...)?
 * Are you interested in editing controllers with edmac?